Prapthi564/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ204_Gettingstarted/AZ204_LAB01_Gettingstarted.md

 ## Explanation of Components

-1. Azure App Service: Azure App Service is a fully managed Platform as a Service (PaaS) offering from Microsoft that enables developers to build, deploy, and scale web apps and APIs quickly.
+1. **Azure App Service**: It is a fully managed Platform as a Service (PaaS) offering from Microsoft that enables developers to build, deploy, and scale web apps and APIs quickly.
 It supports multiple programming languages and frameworks, including .NET, Java, Node.js, and Python, and integrates easily with other Azure services.

-1. Azure Web Apps: Azure Web Apps is a feature within Azure App Service that provides a scalable hosting environment for web applications.
+1. **Azure Web Apps**: It is a feature within Azure App Service that provides a scalable hosting environment for web applications.
 It allows developers to deploy web apps using various deployment methods and manage them through the Azure portal, CLI, or DevOps pipelines.

-1. Azure Storage: Azure Storage is Microsoft’s cloud storage solution for modern data storage scenarios.
+1. **Azure Storage**: It is Microsoft’s cloud storage solution for modern data storage scenarios.
 It offers scalable, durable, and secure storage for a variety of data types including blobs, files, queues, and tables.
 In this lab, it is used to support backend functionality for the deployed API.

 # Getting Started with the Lab